-And he hasn’t looked back.
+And since that day, he hasn’t looked back.

 Notable Cases & Press Reports